Endpoints

 Removable devices

-All removable devices can be limited and controlled, including external disks, disk images, DVD-RAM, USB storage devices, and removable disc media, such as CDs, CD-ROMs, DVDs and recordable discs.
+All removable devices are limited and controlled, including external disks, disk images, DVD-RAM, USB storage devices, and removable disc media, such as CDs, CD-ROMs, DVDs, and recordable discs.

 The status of the control can be mountable and not mountable.
 Our current policy is completely restrictive, none of these devices can be mounted.